From Farmsteads to Historic Buildings & Beyond: Here Are 8 Unique Lodging Options Near Saratoga

-While we all dream of our next getaway, discover a variety of unique lodging options among the farmlands and rolling hills of Washington County, NY.
-From family-owned farmsteads to luxury yurts and spiritual retreats, here are 10 properties where the accommodations are just as memorable as the area you're visiting.
+Are you dreaming of your next getaway?
+Discover a variety of unique lodging options among the farmlands and rolling hills of Washington County, NY.
+From family-owned farmsteads to luxury yurts and spiritual retreats, here are 8 properties where the accommodations are just as memorable as the area you're visiting.

 Plan a Peaceful Getaway at a Farmstead in the Country